vdaas/vald/docs/user-guides/capacity-planning.md

 It is easy to change by editing each component setting on your `values.yaml`.

 <div class="warning">
-The affinity setting for Vald Agent is the significant for the Vald cluster.<BR>
+The affinity setting for Vald Agent is significant for the Vald cluster.<BR>
 Please DO NOT remove the default settings.
 </div>